← Back to articles

 Published on March 8, 2025 - Written by: Romain MILVILLE

-Glossary and notation
+Lexicon and notation

 JapaneseEnglish

-sentethe player who moves first
+sentethe player who starts the game

-gotethe player who moves second
+gotethe player who plays second

-ibishastatic rook — the strategy of leaving the rook on its starting square
+ibishathe static rook, the strategy of leaving the rook on its starting square

 Why ibisha?